mark-antal-csizmadia/re-sln/README.md

 ### Configs

-All experiments' models and training setup config parameters are saved at configs/.
+All experiments' models and training setup config parameters are saved at configs/ in YAML format.

 ### Plotting (Only CIFAR-10 and CIFAR-100)

-All plots are in asseets/.
+All plots are in assets/.

 Plot prediction probabilities for noisy and clear samples.
 ```commandline